 My existing Superfund is asking for my SMSF Trust Deed.
 Where can I find this?

 In some cases your existing Superfund will request that you provide them with a copy of your SMSF Trust Deed or extracts of that Deed.
 The SMSF Trust Deed was included in the original documentation mailed to you to establish your SMSF and was retained by you.
 You will need to locate this Trust Deed if requested by your Existing Superfund as only you hold the original Trust Deed.
 ESUPERFUND does not hold your original Trust Deed or a copy of the Trust Deed.

 My existing Superfund is asking for additional information about my SMSF.
 What should I send them?

 When your SMSF has been established, ESUPERFUND will send you a "Final Establishment Package" with all your SMSF Details.
 The Establishment Package will specifically include the following documents:

 - Notice that the SMSF is Regulated

-If you existing SMSF requires additional information then a certified copy of these notices from the ATO should be provided to them.
-Where this information is provided together with your SMSF Trust Deed, and your existing Superfund continues to refuse to rollover your Super, a complaint must be lodged in accordance with your Existing Superfunds Financial Services Guide (FSG) or directly to the Financial Ombudsman on 1300 78 08 08 or www.fos.org.au.
+If your existing SMSF requires additional information then a certified copy of these notices from the ATO should be provided to them.
+Where this information is provided together with your SMSF Trust Deed, and your existing Superfund continues to refuse to Rollover your Super, a complaint must be lodged in accordance with your Existing Superfunds Financial Services Guide (FSG) or directly to the Financial Ombudsman on 1300 78 08 08 or www.fos.org.au.